kidjp85/react-id-swiper/README.md

 - From version 2.0.0 requires React & ReactDOM ver >=16.8.0 to use [Hooks](https://reactjs.org/docs/hooks-intro.html)

-- From version 2.1.0, adding new props named `modules` that can help reducing bundle file size.
+- From version 2.1.1, adding new props named `modules` that can help reducing bundle file size.
 More info [here](https://idangero.us/swiper/api/#custom-build)

+- Full build swiper version is available from `2.1.1`, which can be found from `react-id-swiper/lib/ReactIdSwiper.full`.

 ## Installation and setup